realtechsupport/cocktail/README.md

 (OTB 7.2 requires python 3.7, for example)

 	conda env create -f environment.yml

+(Check the path to the environment.yml file)

 6 - Customize <br>
 Add other libraries to the OTB environment as needed <br>

 	conda install -c conda-forge pillow
 	conda install -c conda-forge geopandas
+(Enable the OTB environment to install geopandas… the install may take some time…)<br>

 7 – Setup the directory structure <br>
 The directories code, data, results should be ready made in your repository directory.